Robin Williams

 Robin Williams and Glenn Close in The World According to Garp

-In 1987, the role of the journalist in the anti-war satire Good morning, Vietnam earned him the second Golden Globe and the first nomination for the main award of the Film Academy.
+In 1987, his role as a military DJ in the anti-war satire Good Morning, Vietnam earned him his second Golden Globe and first Academy Award nomination.
 He co-starred with Forest Whitaker and Bruno Kirby.

 Best roles.
 1988 - 2000

-In 1988, the actor appeared on Terry Gilliam’s radar, who was then shooting a movie about the affairs of Baron Munchausen.
-His role as King of the Moon with his floating head fit perfectly into the movie, alongside John Neville, Sarah Polley, as well as young Uma Thurman and Eric Idle.
+In 1988, the actor caught Terry Gilliam's attention while the director was shooting a film about Baron Munchausen's adventures.
+His role as the King of the Moon with a floating head was perfect for the film, alongside John Neville, Sarah Polley, as well as young Uma Thurman and Eric Idle.

-The role of the literature teacher in Dead Poets Society made the actor rethink his attitude towards himself.
-If, prior to his movie, he would consider himself a comedian, then, after playing the role of John Keating, he uncovered his potential for drama acting.
-The movie was extremely successful, but the critic reviews were rather controversial, who were unhappy with the director’s stance on the relentless passing of time and unavoidability of death.
+Playing the literature teacher in Dead Poets Society made the actor completely rethink how he saw himself.
+While he'd always considered himself a comedian before this film, playing John Keating revealed his dramatic acting potential.
+The movie was hugely successful, though critics were divided, with some taking issue with the director's treatment of time's passage and mortality's inevitability.
 Young actors Ethan Hawke, Gale Hansen, and Josh Charles and Lara Flynn Boyle starred in the movie as well.

 A still from Dead Poets Society